roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

 published: true
 title: "Heapify ✌️"
 cover: "./markus-spiske-IiEFmIXZWSw-unsplash-min.jpg"
+coverCredits: Photo by <a href="https://unsplash.com/@markusspiske">Markus Spiske</a> on <a href="https://unsplash.com/">Unsplash</a>
-excerpt: "How the priority queue works.
+excerpt: "How the priority queue and heap work: theory, implementation, complexity.
 Heap sorting and other applications."
 keywords:
     - algorithmic coding
     - data structures